AdmiralCurtiss/ToVPatcher/README.md

 * Get your Tales of Vesperia (PS3) game files

-  This is most easily done by inserting the game disc into a PS3 that can run homebrew, then either copying them to an USB storage medium or transferring them over the local network with an FTP tool.
+  This is most easily done by inserting the game disc into a PS3 that can run homebrew, then either copying them to an USB storage medium with a file manager or transferring them over the local network with an FTP tool.

-  Keep in mind that we will later run a modified version of Tales of Vesperia using your preferred backup loader, so feel free to prepare an unpatched version on your PS3's HDD in the meantime, so that we can later just replace the files that had to be changed.

 * Copy the files to patch to ToVPatcher's folder